List of churches in the London Borough of Enfield

 This is a list of cathedrals, churches and chapels in the London Borough of Enfield within the Greater London.
 The list focuses on the more permanent churches and buildings which identify themselves as places of Christian worship.
 The denominations appended are those by which they self-identify.

 History

-London's churches and chapels are extraordinarily numerous and diverse.
+London's churches and chapels are numerous and diverse.
 Anglican and nonconformist churches and chapels are most numerous, but there are also many Catholic churches as well as places of worship for non-Christian religions.

 Churches in this list belong to various denominations, as indicated.

 List of churches

 The borough has an estimated 101 active churches for 331,400 inhabitants, a ratio of one church to every 3,281 people.